evkx/evkx.github.io/content/models/byd/seal/Seal_AWD/_index.md

 ## Performance

-The BYD Seal AWD has a maximum power of 390KW (530hp).
-The total torque is 670nm.
+The BYD Seal AWD has a maximum power of 390 KW (530 hp/523 bhp).
+The total torque is 670 nm (494 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 3,8 seconds.
 The top speed is 180 km/h.

 ## Battery, range, and charging